horychen/ACMOP/README.md

 - 2. Create a virtual environment by `conda create -n your-env-name python=3.8.8 pygmo`, and then activate your virtual env by `conda activate your-env-name`.
 Make sure you activate your virtual env before using `pip` to install python packages.

 - 3. Install the rest dependencies from PyPI: `pip install pyx pyfemm jsonpickle recordtype pycairo cairosvg streamlit`
-> If you have network issue/error, try to use a different source, e.g.: `pip install pyx pyfemm jsonpickle recordtype pycairo cairosvg streamlit-i https://pypi.tuna.tsinghua.edu.cn/simple`

 - 4. If you run into the following error when executing `streamlit run visualize_everything.py`:
 > OSError: no library called "cairo-2" was found